emanueledepaola/snake-autoplay/README.md

 This will open a browser-based IDE (essentially vscode) in a new tab.

-The first time (only) you instantiate this particular codespace, from the integrated CLI, launch the setup script here below:
+The first time (only) you instantiate this particular codespace, from the integrated CLI, launch the setup script:

     setup

-this start installing all the dependecies we need, basically `pygame` module the most important one and a custom version of the `pygbag` module.
+this installs all the dependecies we need, basically `pygame` and a custom version of `pygbag` modules.

 Then, navigate to the snake version you want to run, for instance the standard one and launch the deploy script:

     cd std/
     deploy

-this basically use `pygbag` module, passing the GitHub `${CODESPACE_NAME}` env variable, to deploy the game on that randomly choosed domain name under the default port `8000`.
+this basically use `pygbag` module passing the GitHub `${CODESPACE_NAME}` environment variable, to deploy the game on that domain name (randomly choosed by GitHub itself), under the default port `8000`.

 ![Open Codespace](https://raw.githubusercontent.com/andreagalle/snake-autoplay/focus-group-demo/img/url_codespace.png)

-This domain name must coincide with the string highlighted in the above URL thus, launching the deploy script is the same as running the following command
+This domain name must coincide with the string highlighted in the above URL thus, launching the deploy script would be the same as running the following command, for instance:

-    pygbag --gh_codespace ${CODESPACE_NAME} main.py
+    pygbag --gh_codespace "animated space zebra" main.py

-passing for instance the `ff` domain name, randomly assigned by GitHub to the codespace itself.
-That's important to remember, just in case the `${CODESPACE_NAME}` env variable won't work anymore in the future!
+passing the `"animated space zebra"` codespace name itself, randomly assigned by GitHub itself.
+That's important to remember, just in case the `${CODESPACE_NAME}` environment variable won't work anymore in the future!

-Now click on the `Ready to start !` button and that's it!
+Now click on the `Ready to start!` button and that's it!

 **N.B.** always remember to turn off the codespace we just instantiated, not to waste useful resources (i.e. core hours used).
 Thus click on the GitHub `Codespace` tab at the Top Navigation Bar of the repo

 ![Open Codespace](https://raw.githubusercontent.com/andreagalle/snake-autoplay/focus-group-demo/img/bar_codespace.png)

-then, search for the running codespace randomly generated name and stop it.
+then, search for the (randomly generated) name of the running codespace and stop it.

 ![Open Codespace](https://raw.githubusercontent.com/andreagalle/snake-autoplay/focus-group-demo/img/stop_codespace.png)